cschorn01/2.4GHz_Lora_for_Arduino/README.md

 Three functions are made available to use:

 1. `sx1280Setup` prepares the sx1280 Lora module for message transmission or reception by setting the message and buffer parameters.
 2. `sx1280Tx` sets the sx1280 module parameters for  message transmission, and the IRQ, which will alert the Arduino when the message is sent.
+Once a message is transmitted the IRQ will read `0x01`.
 3. `sx1280Rx` sets the sx1280 module parameters for message reception, and the IRQ, which will alert the Arduino if a message is received.

-Once a message is transmitted the IRQ will read `0x01`, and when one is received it will fill the array sent to it.
+If a message is received this function will fill the array passed to it with the message data.

 <!-- [Click here to download the sx1280 datasheet.](https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/2R000000HoCW/8EVYKPLcthcKCB_cKzApAc6Xf6tAHtn9.UKcOh7SNmg) -->

 ## File Structure